oliverjam/learn-dialogflow-fulfillment/README.md

 ## Before you start

-Make sure you hve git, Node and npm installed on your machine.
+Make sure you have git, Node and npm installed on your machine.
 Complete the [Appointment Scheduler](https://codelabs.developers.google.com/codelabs/chatbots-dialogflow-appointment-scheduler/#0) Google Codelab, which will walk you through setting up a basic chatbot with Dialogflow.

 ## Run this project locally